 Bonus – if you’re around 100kg or less – the cooler makes a useful seat while fishing.
-It seems to tolerate my, current, 107kg quite well.
+It seems to tolerate my previous 107kg (I lost over 20kg happy to say) quite well.
 So the 100kg is arbitrary.

 Some folks use PVC piping – which is awesome for the task.

-However, for this project, I opted for factory made because I wanted a “finished look” and the factory made rod holder came with great “extras.”
-For example – knife and plier storage.
+However, for this project, I opted for Rod Holder System With Knife & Pliers Storage factory-made because I wanted a “finished look” and the factory-made rod holder came with great “extras.”
+For example – knife and pliers storage.